The Appeal That Changed the Course of History — Modern Paraphrase | fresh.bible

 So when they came down here, I didn't waste any time.
 I held the hearing the very next day.
 But when the accusers stood up — they didn't bring the kind of charges I expected.
 No treason.
 No violence.
 No crime against the empire.

 I had no idea what to do with that kind of case.
 So I asked Paul if he'd be willing to go to Jerusalem for trial.
 He refused and appealed to the emperor.
-So I'm holding him until I can send him to ."
+So I'm holding him until I can send him to Caesar."

-Catch what just said.
+Catch what Festus just said.
 The Roman governor — the highest legal authority in the region — sat across from a king and basically admitted: I have a prisoner, and I can't figure out what he's actually guilty of.
-The charges boiled down to a theological argument about whether a dead man named Jesus was alive.
+The charges boiled down to a theological argument about whether a dead man named was alive.

-response was immediate:
+Agrippa's response was immediate:

 "I'd like to hear this man myself."

-replied:
+Festus replied:

 "Tomorrow.
 You'll hear him."

-The next day was the kind of scene you'd see in a period drama. and Bernice arrived with great pomp — Luke uses that word deliberately.
+The next day was the kind of scene you'd see in a period drama. and Bernice arrived with great pomp — uses that word deliberately.
 Military tribunes.
 The city's most prominent citizens.
 The full weight of Roman ceremony and royal pageantry, all packed into the audience hall.

-addressed the room:
+Festus addressed the room:

 "King Agrippa, and everyone gathered here — this is the man.
 The entire Jewish community has been petitioning me about him, both in Jerusalem and here in Caesarea, insisting he shouldn't be allowed to live.